Mom, are you ready to start the Quiz?

 Hello Miroslav and Jitka!!!!

-Belatedly we wish both of you a very Happy New Year, good health, lots of money and many resultful cases.
+Belatedly we wish both of you a very Happy New Year, good health, lots of money and many cases with good results.

 OK, let’s have it!